I-III-VI semiconductors: LiGaO_{2} and LiGaTe_{2}

 Pure single crystals of β-LiGaO_{2} with a length of several inches can be grown by the Czochralski method.
 Their cleaved surfaces have lattice constants that match those of ZnO and GaN and are therefore suitable for epitaxial growth of thin films of those materials. β-LiGaO_{2} is a potential nonlinear optics material, but its direct bandgap of 5.6 eV is too wide for visible light applications.
 It can be reduced down to 3.2 eV by alloying β-LiGaO_{2} with ZnO.
 The bandgap tuning is discontinuous because ZnO and β-LiGaO_{2} do not mix but form a Zn_{2}LiGaO_{4} phase when their ratio is between ca. 0.2 and 1.

 LiGaTe_{2} crystals with a size up to 5 mm can be grown in three steps.
 First, Li, Ga, and Te elements are fused in an evacuated quartz ampoule at 1250 K for 24 hours.
 At this stage Li reacts with the ampoule walls, releasing heat, and is partly consumed.
 In the second stage, the melt is homogenized in a sealed quartz ampoule, which is coated inside with pyrolytic carbon to reduce Li reactivity.
 The homogenization temperature is selected ca. 50 K above the melting point of LiGaTe_{2}.
-The crystals are then grown from the homogenized melt by the Bridgman–Stockbarger technique in a two-zone furnace.
+The crystals are then grown from the homogenized melt by the Bridgman–Stockbarger method in a two-zone furnace.
 The temperature at the start of crystallization is a few degrees below the LiGaTe_{2} melting point.
 The ampoule is moved the cold zone at a rate of 2.5 mm/day for 20 days.